jkelley/atri-pcie/README.md

 Linux device driver for use with the ARA (Askaryan Radio Array) ATRI PCIe link.
 Targeted for 3.4 kernel; compiled but not tested on 3.10 kernel.

+The PCIe firmware this is paired with, along with small bits of this driver, are initially based on the Xilinx Application Note XAPP1052, the PCIe DMA performance demo.

 Intro
 ---